akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 accept elements at a certain rate—when the incoming rate is higher than one per second the throttle operator will assert *back-pressure* upstream.

-This is basically all there is to Akka Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation operators to choose from, see also @ref:[operator index](operators/index.md).
+This is all there is to Akka Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation operators to choose from, see also @ref:[operator index](operators/index.md).